Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Models Description and Performance Evaluation

-\paragraph{Results} The MLP model was tested on 29,810 samples, with a total of 291,367 rows of data.
-The MLP model achieved very good results, with 99.65\% training accuracy and 98.68\% overall testing accuracy.
-The model had 99.96\% accuracy in identifying the valid particle track in a sample (A1 metric).
-In approximately 10.77\% of the samples where the valid track was identified, there were also some false positives (Ac metric).
-In 98.88\% of these samples, the valid track had the highest probability of being valid out of all other tracks (Ah metric).
-Finally, the valid track was not detected in 0.04\% of samples (Af metric).
+\paragraph{Results} The MLP model achieves 99.95\% accuracy in identifying the valid particle track in a sample (A-det metric).
+In 38.32\% of the samples where the valid track is identified, there are also some false positives (A-det$|$conf metric).
+In 92.92\% of the samples, the valid track is given the highest probability of being valid (A-det$|$high metric).
+Finally, the valid track is not detected in only 0.05\% of samples (A-notdet metric).
 These results are compiled in Table \ref{tab: mlp-metrics}.
-Table \ref{tab: mlp-confmatrix} shows the confusion matrix generated by the results from evaluating the model with the testing dataset.\\
+Table \ref{tab: mlp-confmatrix} shows the confusion matrix generated by the results from evaluating the model with the testing dataset.